 - 1. Breach of the School Enrollment Agreement - 2.
 Carrying concealed or potentially dangerous weapon(s) - 3.
 Cheating, plagiarism, dishonesty, including computer crime - 4.
 Conduct that reflects unfavorably upon the College and/or its students - 5.
 Demonstrating poor judgment, or inability to function properly, which could put patient safety in jeopardy - 6.
 Entering classes or clinical sites while under the influence or effect of alcohol, drugs, narcotics, and dangerous substances of any kind - 7.
 Excessive absences or tardiness - 8.
 Failure to abide by the rules and regulations of clinical sites - 9.
 Failure to pay charges when due - 10.
 Falsifying school records or other documentation submitted to the School - 11.
 Forgery, including signing attendance sheets and other school forms for another student or teacher - 12.
 Flagrant violation of dress code - 13.
-Insulting or harassing the faculty, administration, or students - 14.
+Verbal, physical written, and otherwise hostile attacks or harassment towards the faculty, administration, staff, and students - 14.
 Nonconformity with the rules and policies of the College - 15.
 Poor health - 16.
 Prosecution on charges ranging from misdemeanor to third degree felony - 17.
 Unsatisfactory academic progress - 18.
 Use of profanity - 19.
 Vandalism of College property or equipment - 20.
 Unauthorized possession, duplication, or dissemination of School test questionnaires and instructor's lecture notes, outlines, and guides - 21.
 Unapproved use of electronic devices in the classroom